 Yet, Theren is still a person.
 They were "raised" by the scientists who created them.
-They like playing games, especially chess, a game introduced to them would need to be to cross significant "galactic" by their principle creator.
-They've experienced distances.
-So I decided, instead, to keep the story loss-and by the end of the second book, quite a relatively "local" to Earth. few times over.
+They like playing games, especially chess, a game introduced to them by their principle creator.
+They've experienced loss-and by the end of the second book, quite a few times over.
 You make a lot of friends over the course of a few centuries, after all.
-So we have a What did this look like?
-A lot of research into the character who both can essentially live forever distances to nearby stars.
-Determining that even if an FTL drive was ten times faster than the speed of and think differently than humans-yet they're going through a lot of the same experiences as light, relatively speaking, that means it can only traverse ten light years in a year.
-What impact does that humans.
-In writing the Chronicles of Theren, I'm always trying to toe that line of ensuring readers have on space exploration?
-How far could humanity understand that SIs are people-just a different conceivably explore, even if using unmanned probes? type of person, simultaneously alien yet familiar.
+So we have a character who both can essentially live forever and think differently than humans-yet they're going through a lot of the same experiences as humans.
+In writing the Chronicles of Theren, I'm always trying to toe that line of ensuring readers understand that SIs are people-just a different type of person, simultaneously alien yet familiar.